The Best Colleges & Universities in Philadelphia

 These stats contribute to Philadelphia’s standing as the fifth-most populated college town in the world, surpassed only by New York, Los Angeles, Chicago, and Boston.

 And it’s not just about sheer size.
-Philadelphia offers exceptional opportunities, activities, and amenities for students, including Philly Tech Week, The Franklin Institute, The Philadelphia Museum of Art, 54 free public libraries located throughout the city, and fourteen Fortune 500 companies with headquarters in the area.
+Philadelphia offers exceptional opportunities, activities, and amenities for students, including Philly Tech Week, The Franklin Institute, The Philadelphia Museum of Art, 54 free public libraries located throughout the city, and 14 Fortune 500 companies with headquarters in the area.

 There’s no question that attending one of the many highly-regarded Philadelphia area colleges is an intelligent choice.
 The challenge, however, comes when students must narrow down their options and select one institution in which to enroll.